| |

 Other issues to be considered:

-- In 2007 you will
+- You will

 be allowed to deduct 100% of your health insurance costs as a trade or business